-The 2022 STIP also included an individual performance component weighted at 25% of each NEO's overall STIP target.
+The 2023 STIP also included an individual performance component weighted at 25% of each NEO's overall STIP target.
 In assessing individual performance, the Governance Committee took into account the executive's role in the overall achievement of the Corporation's goals, as well as the individual performance objectives and leadership qualities of the executive.
+The individual performance factor for each executive is increased or decreased based on the corporate performance factor, ensuring that individual performance is explicitly calibrated to corporate performance.
 The overall STIP design for Messrs.
 Weston and Dufresne, was determined by the Governance Committees of the Corporation and Weston, to reflect their respective responsibilities at both organizations.